About my approach

 My approach is grounded, insight-oriented, and relational.
 We slow things down, notice what’s actually happening underneath the anxiety or stuck patterns, and make space for the parts of you that haven’t had room to breathe.

-I’m client‑centered and pull from different approaches depending on what you’re dealing with—often Acceptance and Commitment Therapy (learning to make room for hard feelings instead of avoiding them), attachment‑focused work, and some CBT when it fits.
+I’m client-centered and pull from different approaches depending on what you’re dealing with — often Acceptance and Commitment Therapy, attachment-focused work, and some CBT when it fits.
 The focus is always on your values, your life, and what actually matters to you.

 A little about me